ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 * **Kafka** runs as a cluster of one or more **broker** servers that can, in theory, span multiple data centers.
 It is really possible if the network latency between data centers is very low, at the 10ms or better, as there are a lot of communication between kafka brokers and between kafka and zookeepers.
 So the advice is to avoid cross data centers deployment.
 * The **Kafka** cluster stores streams of records in **topics**.
 Topic is referenced by producer to send data to, and subscribed by consumers to get data.
 Data in topic is persisted to file systems for a retention time period (Defined at the topic level).
 The file system can be network based.

 In the figure above, the **Kafka** brokers are allocated on three servers, with data within the topic are replicated two times.
-In production, it is recommended to use five nodes to authorise planned failure and un-planned failure, and when doing replicas, use a replica factors equals to the number of brokers
+In production, it is recommended to use at least five nodes to authorise planned failure and un-planned failure, and when doing replicas, use a replica factor equals to the number of brokers.

 ### Topics